An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Introduction

+eMChA, in contrast, is observed when charge transport through a chiral conductor becomes asymmetric in the simultaneous presence of an electric current and an external magnetic field.
+In this case the resistance depends on the relative orientation of the current and the magnetic field, so that reversing the current direction or the magnetic field leads to different conductance values. \cite{Rikken1997, Rikken2001, Atzori2021, Rikken2023} The effect disappears if either the chirality, the magnetic field, or the current direction symmetry is restored.
+It is typically most pronounced at finite bias and tends to vanish as the applied voltage approaches zero.
+For this reason eMChA is often described as a nonlinear magnetotransport response associated with chirality. \cite{Rikken2001, Pop2014}

+Although CISS and eMChA are usually presented as distinct phenomena, they share a common symmetry origin.
+Both arise from the absence of inversion symmetry in the conductor and from the resulting coupling between electron motion and spin.
+The main differences lie in how the effects are detected and in their dependence on external magnetic fields and applied voltage. \cite{Rikken2001, Naaman2019} Experimentally, both have been reported in a wide range of systems, including molecular monolayers, chiral crystals, perovskites, and hybrid interfaces, which suggests that the underlying mechanism is not restricted to a specific class of materials. \cite{Bloom2024}

-Despite extensive experimental and theoretical efforts, a unified and straightforward microscopic explanation for either CISS or eMChA remains elusive.
-Numerous theoretical models have been proposed, invoking mechanisms ranging from enhanced spin-orbit coupling and quantum coherence effects to many-body interactions, decoherence, and vibronic coupling.
-The complex interplay between geometry, symmetry breaking, electronic spin, and nonequilibrium dissipation makes it unclear whether CISS and eMChA should be regarded as distinct phenomena or as different manifestations of a common underlying chiral spin-transport mechanism operating in different regimes.
+Despite the large amount of experimental and theoretical work devoted to these effects, there is still no consensus on a widely accepted microscopic explanation.
+Proposed models involve spin orbit coupling, quantum coherence, many body interactions, decoherence processes, and vibronic effects, among others.
+Because geometry, symmetry breaking, spin dynamics, and nonequilibrium transport are closely intertwined, it remains unclear whether CISS and eMChA should be regarded as fundamentally different phenomena or as different manifestations of a common chiral spin transport mechanism operating under different conditions.